dethebera/100-days-of-web-development/README.md

 - [Vs Code](https://code.visualstudio.com/download)

-Single handedly the best code editor, does not need extra setup for handling front end at all.
+Single-handedly the best code editor, does not need extra setup for handling the front end at all.
 You are free to use Sublime Text OR any other code editor for that matter too.
-Given that we will be focusing on the languages, IDE's wont really matter.
+Given that we will be focusing on the languages, IDE's won't matter.